Departmental history and context

 - Annual Report - The Diversity Committee will generate an annual report assessing progress in the areas of diversity outlined in this plan, i.e., Climate, Curriculum, Faculty Recruitment, Hiring, and Retention as well as Student Recruitment, Retention, and Support.
 This report will then be shared with all members of the faculty will be the topic of discussion at one of our regularly scheduled departmental meetings.

-- Develop Action Items to Meet Diversity and Inclusion Objectives: At the beginning of each academic year, the Diversity Committee will present to the Department a list of action items to be addressed during that year.
+- Develop Action Items to Meet Diversity and Inclusion Objectives: At the beginning of each academic year, the Diversity Committee will present to the department a list of action items to be addressed during that year.

 - Course additions and content: The Diversity Committee will review the current course offerings and provide suggestions for the development of new courses to specifically address diversity as outlined in the COLL199 requirement.
 In addition, the Diversity Committee will review the syllabi for current course offerings to assess the current level of course objectives that address diversity and provide suggestions for additional objectives.

 - Recruitment and Hiring Practices: To attract, develop, and retain an increasingly diverse faculty and staff, the Diversity Committee will work with the W&M Office of Diversity and Equal Opportunity, and the W&M Human Resources office to review current search processes and practices and make recommendations as appropriate in order to support the goal of diversification.
 Strategies for recruitment and hiring could include: (I) diversity in the composition of search committees, (2) mechanisms to broadly publicize each position opening; (3) a requirement that applicants for faculty positions include a diversity statement or a response to our diversity statement; (4) a commitment of resources to bring in additional highly-qualified candidates for interviews to increase diversity of the pool of finalists; and, (5) using an applicant's commitment to diversity as one of the search selection criteria.
 Faculty search committees are appointed by the Chair who, going forward, will consider diversity as an important factor in the make-up of committees.
-During the process of hiring full-time faculty, we will remain in close contact with the College’s Office of Diversity to ensure that all appropriate considerations and measures to bring diversity to the department have been taken.
+During the process of hiring full-time faculty, we will remain in close contact with the university’s Office of Diversity to ensure that all appropriate considerations and measures to bring diversity to the department have been taken.
 We will act in concert with the Provost’s Diversity and Faculty Hiring Initiative.
 This will include making efforts to hire as full-time faculty, those that are currently, or have previously, served as adjunct faculty for the department and would bring greater diversity to our faculty.
-Moreover, faculty will be encouraged to attend College wide meetings/workshops related to diversity issues and to strongly consider factors of diversity when inviting guest speakers to campus.
+Moreover, faculty will be encouraged to attend university-wide meetings/workshops related to diversity issues and to strongly consider factors of diversity when inviting guest speakers to campus.

 - Expand Diversity Student Retention Efforts: The Diversity Committee will obtain and present data on retention of students across the range of diversity.
 In addition, the Department will further develop strategies to promote inclusiveness inside and outside of classes and research laboratories, including educating faculty and staff about strategies to mentor and support students from diverse groups.